-The iSchool at Syracuse University produces top-notch PhDs in Science and Technology. iSchool doctoral graduates build on our 40 year history of impact and innovation.
+The Syracuse University iSchool produces top-notch Ph.D.'s in Information Science and Technology. iSchool doctoral graduates build on our 40 year history of impact and innovation.
 Each graduate embodies the iSchool’s distinguishing characteristics of interdisciplinarity, the roles of information, and the contributions of technologies.

 The following students are on the job market, and we encourage you to return often as this page is updated frequently.